christophenne/glasskube-argocd-demo/README.md

     targetRevision: HEAD
 ```

-**TODO** not sure about all the paths/directory structure yet, but I think every package must be in its own directory, so that we can refer to it explicitly in the wrapping Application

 Depending on the selected sync policy, ArgoCD will automatically apply the Glasskube resources or you will have to sync manually.
 Either way, you should be able to observe the `glasskube` application like this in the UI: